NormanLo4319/BUSAD40_Business_Statistics_with_R/README.md

 # BUSAD40 Business Statistics with R
 Saint Mary's College of California / College of Economics and Business Administration.
 An introduction to statistical concepts used to assist in making decisions under conditions of uncertainty.
-Topics include the collection and analysis of data, probability and probability distributions, hypothesis testing, linear regression, and correlation.
+Topics include the collection and analysis of data, probability and probability distributions, hypothesis testing, bivariate correlation, and linear regression analysis.

 ### Textbook:
 This course is based on the chapter material covered in the Statistics for Business & Economics, 14e, written by Anderson, Sweeney, Williams, Camm, Cochran, Fry, and Ohlmann.